iNavFlight/inav/docs/development/serial_printf_debugging.md

 At compile time, a maximum level may be defined.
 As of iNav 2.3, for F3 targets the maximum level is ERROR, for F4/F7 the maximum level is DEBUG.

-At run time, the level defines the level that will be displayed, so for a F4 or F7 target, than has compile time suport for all log levels, if the CLI sets
+At run time, the level defines the level that will be displayed, so for a F4 or F7 target that has compile time suport for all log levels, if the CLI sets
 ```
 log_level = INFO
 ```